Report rename cleanup and offline evidence-pack hardening

-A stability-focused release: cleaner report output, safer offline proof-pack flows, and CI/test hardening after the report rename.
+A stability-focused release: cleaner report output, safer offline evidence-pack flows, and CI/test hardening after the report rename.

 Release: InvarLock 0.3.9 - CI cleanup, report readability, and offline package safety